 When severe weather impacts campus safety, it may be necessary to cancel classes and close offices.
-The official, most accurate information will be recorded on the Campus Notification phone line at 781.891.2020, posted on the Bentley website, and shared via email and text with the campus community.
+The official, most accurate information will be recorded on the Campus Notification phone line at 781.891.2020, posted on the Bentley website, and shared with the campus community via email, text, phone (when appropriate) through the Rave Alert Emergency Notification System.
+Bentley's social media channels will also share school closing information but should not be the primary source for the most current information.

 Although TV and radio stations listed below are notified, on rare occasions these stations post incorrect information.
 We have no control over such errors.
 Please do not rely solely on external media sources.